Five Days Walking Montevideo: A Solo Traveler's Journal

 Sometimes the best travel day is the one with no plan.

-Lunch: a pizza shop on Calle 21 de Septiembre.
-Muzza (mozzarella pizza, the local style) for 220 UYU ($5.50).
-Thick crust, heavy on the cheese, light on the sauce.
-Not Italian pizza.
-Uruguayan pizza.
-Different thing.
-Excellent in its own way.
+For lunch, a pizza shop on Calle 21 de Septiembre serves muzza (mozzarella pizza, the local style) for 220 UYU ($5.50): thick crust, heavy on the cheese, light on the sauce.
+Not Italian pizza — Uruguayan pizza, a different and excellent thing.

 Day 4: Tango and Late Night

-Spent the morning at the Feria de Tristan Narvaja — Montevideo's massive Sunday street market (except today was Thursday, so instead I visited Feria de la Aguada, a smaller weekday version).
-Produce, antiques, used books, vinyl records, and some of the best street empanadas in the city (60 UYU each, filled with ham and cheese).
+Mornings reward a market.
+The Feria de Tristan Narvaja is Montevideo's massive Sunday street market; on a weekday, the smaller Feria de la Aguada stands in for it — produce, antiques, used books, vinyl records, and some of the best street empanadas in the city (60 UYU each, ham and cheese).

-Afternoon: visited the Palacio Salvo, Montevideo's iconic eclectic art deco tower on Plaza Independencia.
-It was the tallest building in South America when completed in 1928.
-Tours of the tower run about 350 UYU and take you to the upper floors with panoramic views of the city and river.
+In the afternoon, the Palacio Salvo presides over Plaza Independencia — Montevideo's iconic eclectic art deco tower and the tallest building in South America when it was completed in 1928.
+Tours run about 350 UYU and climb to the upper floors for panoramic views of the city and river.

-Evening: Fun Fun Bar in Ciudad Vieja.
-Montevideo's oldest bar (since 1895) with live tango.
-Arrived at 9PM, got a table near the stage.
-Two musicians — bandoneon and guitar — started at 10PM.
-No microphones.
-No stage lighting.
-Just the instruments and the room.
+By evening, Fun Fun Bar in Ciudad Vieja sets the tone.
+Montevideo's oldest bar (since 1895) runs live tango: arrive at 9PM, claim a table near the stage, and two musicians — bandoneon and guitar — begin at 10PM.
+No microphones, no stage lighting, just the instruments and the room.
+Buenos Aires tango is grand; this is smaller, rawer, more personal, the bandoneonist playing with his eyes closed while the medio y medio keeps arriving.
+It's worth staying until midnight.

-Late dinner at a parrilla on Calle Bartolome Mitre.
-Bife de chorizo (strip steak) with fries and salad.
-550 UYU ($14).
-The steak was charred on the outside, pink in the middle, and seasoned with nothing but salt.
+Cap the night with a late dinner at a parrilla on Calle Bartolome Mitre.
+A bife de chorizo (strip steak) with fries and salad runs 550 UYU ($14) — charred outside, pink in the middle, seasoned with nothing but salt.
 Uruguay's beef reputation is earned.

 Day 5: Departure and the Last Walk

-Final morning.
-Walked the Rambla from Pocitos one more time.
-Same coffee from the same cafe.
-The same old men playing futbol on the beach.
-The same fishermen on the pier.
+A final morning calls for one more Rambla walk from Pocitos.
+The same coffee from the same cafe, the same old men playing futbol on the beach, the same fishermen on the pier.

-Stopped at a kiosk and bought a thermos and mate gourd set as a souvenir: 800 UYU ($20).
-The shopkeeper showed me how to prepare mate properly — angle the yerba, pour water at 70-80°C (not boiling), let it settle before inserting the bombilla.
+Stop at a kiosk for a thermos and mate gourd set as a souvenir (800 UYU, $20) and the shopkeeper will likely show you how to prepare mate properly — angle the yerba, pour the water at 70-80°C (not boiling), let it settle before inserting the bombilla.
+Promise to practice at home and you'll mean it.

-Bus 710 back to the airport.
-42 UYU.
-Forty minutes of watching the Rambla recede through the window.
+Then Bus 710 back to the airport, 42 UYU, forty minutes of watching the Rambla recede through the window.

-Montevideo taught me something I didn't know I needed to learn: that a city doesn't need to be exciting to be wonderful.
+Montevideo teaches something easy to overlook: a city doesn't need to be exciting to be wonderful.
 No famous museums (the Torres Garcia is excellent but small).
-No Instagram-famous landmarks (the Rambla is gorgeous but not flashy).
-No nightlife scene that makes international lists (except maybe it should).
+No Instagram-famous landmarks (the Rambla is gorgeous but never flashy).
+No nightlife scene that tops international lists — though it makes a quiet case that it should.

 Damage Report: